benjavalero/replacer/replacer-backend/replacer-finder-benchmark/README.md

 JMH doesn't allow a common state for all the benchmarks.
 Therefore, on benchmarks where we need to load configuration, the Spring Boot instance will be loaded for every benchmark.

-Times in Production are about 3 times worse compared to times obtained in standard laptop.
+Times in Production are about three times worse compared to times obtained in a standard laptop.
+Therefore, using the latter to compare algorithms is usually enough.

 JMH benchmarks are configured to run 2 seconds per iteration.
 However, there are some algorithms taking more than this time to run, and thus are discarded.